Ngorongoro Conservation Area: Lions

 The crater has one of the densest known population of lions, numbering 62 in 2001.

 A side effect of the crater being a natural enclosure is that the lion population is significantly inbred.
 This is due to the very small amount of new bloodlines that enter the local gene pool, as very few migrating male lions enter the crater from the outside.
 Those who do enter the crater are often prevented from contributing to the gene pool by the crater's male lions, who expel any outside competitors.

 Long-term data imply that lions in the crater were struck by four deadly disease outbreaks between 1962 and 2002.
 Drought in 1961 and rains throughout the 1962 dry season caused a massive build-up of blood-sucking stable flies (Stomoxys calcitrans) by May 1962.
-They drained blood and caused painful skin sores that became infected, causing lion numbers to crash from 75-100 to 12.
+They drained blood and caused painful skin sores that became infected, causing lion numbers to crash from 75–100 to 12.
 The population recovered to around 100 by 1975 and remained stable until 1983 when a persistent decline began.
 Numbers have generally remained below 60 animals since 1993, reaching a low of 29 in 1998.
 In 2001, 34 percent of the lion population died between January and April from a combination of tick-borne disease and canine distemper.

 The lion population is also influenced to some extent by the takeover of prides by incoming males, which typically kill small cubs.
 The biggest influence, however, appears to be disease, particularly canine distemper.

 Outside Ngorongoro Crater

-The Ngorongoro Conservation Area has a healthy resident population of most species of wildlife.
+The Ngorongoro Conservation Area has a healthy resident population of most species of wildlife, and Masai people.
 The Ndutu Lake area to the west of the conservation area has particularly strong cheetah and lion populations.
 Common in the area are hartebeest (Alcelaphus buselaphus), spotted hyena (Crocuta crocuta), and jackals.
 The population of African wild dog may have declined recently.
 Servals occur widely on the plains to the west of the Ngorongoro Crater.

-The annual ungulate migration passes through the Ngorongoro Conservation Area, with 1.7 million wildebeest, 260,000 zebra, and 470,000 gazelles moving into the area in December and moving out in June.
+The annual ungulate migration passes through the NCA, with 1.7 million wildebeest, 260,000 zebra, and 470,000 gazelles moving into the area in December and moving out in June.
 This movement changes seasonally with the rains, but the migration traverses almost the entire plains in search of food.